 The simplest way to check is to go to Radarr's web GUI, go to Settings -> General and note the value entered into "Port Number".

 To ensure that Radarr is accessible across your local network, check the following:

-- In Radarr's web GUI, go to Settings -> General and enable advanced settings, then ensure that the "Bind Address" is set to
+- In Radarr's web GUI, go to Settings -> General and enable advanced settings.
+Ensure that the "Bind Address" is set to

-- (Windows Only): Ensure that Radarr has been run as administrator at least once
+- (Windows): Ensure that Radarr has been run as administrator at least once.

 In Radarr's web GUI, go to Settings -> General and check the value of "URL Base".
 If you have nothing set, you can move on.
 If you do have a value set, please remember the set value as it will be necessary when setting the host within LunaSea.